 If you're new to Akash, start with the Getting Started guide and go from there.
 Akash's community has written several more advanced guides for learning about Akash: a node operator guide, a validator guide, a cloud provider guide, and several deployment guides for running various apps on Akash.

-The decentralized cloud is a shift from computing resources being owned and operated by the three large Cloud companies (Amazon, Google, and Microsoft) to a decentralized network of Cloud providers running an open platform developed by the open source community creating competition in an open marketplace with more providers - and lower costs.
+The decentralized cloud is a shift from computing resources being owned and operated by the three large Cloud companies (Amazon, Google, and Microsoft) to a decentralized network of Cloud providers running open source software developed by a community and creating competition in an open marketplace with more providers.

-Like AirBNB for server hosting, Akash is a marketplace that gives you control over the price you pay and the amenities included (we call them attributes).
-Akash gives app developers a command line tool for leasing and deploying apps right from a terminal.
+Like Airbnb for server hosting, Akash is a marketplace that gives you control over the price you pay and the amenities included (we call them attributes).
+Akash gives app developers a command-line tool for leasing and deploying apps right from a terminal.
 Akash taps into the massive market of underutilized resources sitting idle in the estimated 8.4 million data centers globally.
-Any cloud-native and containerized applications running on centralized cloud can run faster and at lower cost on the Akash decentralized cloud.
+Any cloud-native and containerized applications running on the centralized cloud can run faster and at a lower cost on the Akash decentralized cloud.

-Customers / tenants define the deployment services, datacenters, requirements, and pricing parameters, in a "manifest" file (deploy.yml).
+You can define the deployment services, datacenters, requirements, and pricing parameters, in a "manifest" file (deploy.yaml).
 The file is written in a declarative language called Software Definition Language (SDL).
 SDL is a human friendly data standard for declaring deployment attributes.
 The SDL file is a "form" to request resources from the Network.
 SDL is compatible with the YAML standard and similar to Docker Compose files.

 Networking - allowing connectivity to and between workloads - can be configured via the Stack Definition Language (SDL) file for a deployment.
 By default, workloads in a deployment group are isolated - nothing else is allowed to connect to them.
 This restriction can be relaxed.